subinoybiswas/RishiGPT/README.md

    - Sign up for an account and obtain an API key from the [](https://platform.openai.com/signup).
    - Replace the placeholder value for `BARD_API_KEY` in the environment variables section on your device
    b) Configure Gemini Pro API:
-   - Sign up for an account and obtain an API key from the [OpenAI Developer Portal](https://makersuite.google.com/waitlist).
+   - Sign up for an account and obtain an API key from the [Google MakerSuite Portal](https://makersuite.google.com/waitlist).
    - Replace the placeholder value for `BARD_API_KEY` in the environment variables section on your device
 6. Start the development server: